-Visual arts and design: These can include 2D or 3D work — such as painting, drawing, sculpture, photography, ceramics, textiles, jewelry, product or industrial design, graphic design, fashion design, environmental design, web-based or mobile digital media design, etc.
+Visual arts and design: These can include 2D or 3D work, including but not limited to: painting, drawing, sculpture, photography, ceramics, textiles, jewelry, product or industrial design, graphic design, fashion design, environmental design, web-based or mobile digital media design, UI/UX design, etc.

-Business projects, pitches or decks: These can include business plans, marketing plans, process books, research, reports, etc.
+Business plans, pitches or decks: These can include business plans, marketing plans, process books, market research or reports, etc.

-Time-based media: These can include examples of film, games, motion graphics, audio recordings, etc.
+Time-based media: These can include examples of narrative or art film, video games, motion graphics, audio recordings, etc.

 Audio recordings can include performances of original music, readings of creative texts, etc. Note: Audio recordings of non-original content are discouraged as evidence of creativity, but they may be included to supplement other creative entries and show high levels of ability in performing or production techniques.

-Creative written materials: These can include stories, poems, essays, published articles, etc.
+Creative written materials: These can include stories, poems, essays, published opinion pieces, etc.

 PLEASE NOTE: It is impossible to efficiently review lengthy or large submissions.
 If you wish for faculty to understand your creative output in the application process, we strongly urge careful selection and curation to show your best work in the most concise way possible.
 Excerpts, clip reels, and compilations are preferable to complete submissions.
 It is also important to select entries that will differentiate you from others and highlight your individuality.